fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 In this section we describe version 1 (V1) of the Fractal table specifications;
 for the moment, only V1 exists.
+Note that V1 specifications are only implemented as os of version 0.14.0 of `fractal-tasks-core`.

 ### Core tables